celestiaorg/celestia-node/docs/adr/adr-009-telemetry.md

 able to verify the data of each participant by querying historical traces.
 This is the feature that some backend solutions provide, which we can use as well to extract valuable insight on how the network performs in macro view.

+#### Third Priority

+Enabling total observability of the node through metrics and traces.

 ### Tooling/Dependencies

 #### Golang API/Shim